- How did the Southeast Asia Network for the Gospel come about?

 - How can I get involved in the Southeast Asia Network for the Gospel and get connected to network members in my area?

 As a network, we desire that more and more believers become involved.
 We invite any who would like to be involved to join and take part.
 Come to our conference and contact us for further information on how you can be a part.
 Find us on Facebook and ‘like’ our page to stay up to date with blogs and announcements from the network.
-Register for our annual conference (2017: November 9-11, Bangkok, Thailand), and tell your friends about the network.
+Register for our annual conference (2018 November dates-to-be-announced, Bangkok, Thailand), and tell your friends about the network.

 - What is the Southeast Asia Network for the Gospel Conference?